Set Up a Standard IMAP Event Source

 1. Start the process in which you want to set up an IMAP event source.

-2. Select the "IMAP event source" element and drag and drop it onto the workspace.
+2. Select the "IMAP Event Source" element and drag and drop it onto the workspace.

-3. Double-click on the element or press ENTER.
+3. Double-click the item or press ENTER.

-4. The "General" dialog is displayed.
+4. The "General" dialog box appears.

 Title